-Heartland CARES offers FREE rapid HIV testing by appointment or on a walk-in basis.
-Results from rapid HIV tests are available in about 20 minutes; this testing includes an extensive pre- and posttest counseling session.
+Heartland CARES offers FREE rapid HIV testing by appointment or on a walk-in basis at our offices in Paducah at 1903 Broadway and at public events elsewhere as advertised on our social media channels.
+Results from rapid HIV tests are available in about 15 minutes; this testing includes an extensive pre- and post-test counseling session.

 Why should you have an HIV test?

 - Federal guidelines recommend that everyone ages 13-64 get tested for HIV at least once in their lifetime.
 People at higher risk, such as people with more than one sex partner in the year, people diagnosed with sexually transmitted infections, sexually active gay and bisexual men, and people who inject drugs should get tested at least once a year.